omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 `to remote`: 1.
 Bob 40,
 `to_htlc`: 2.
 Alice4 & Bob 15

-`to_htlc` has three branches to handle the situations of time eout, breach remedy, htlc success.
+`to_htlc` has three branches to handle the situations of time out, breach remedy, and htlc success.
 We put the payload and outputs together to construct the HTLC transaction:

 ## OMNI HTLC transaction construction